catenarytransit/routing/README.md

 [2^]: H. Bast, M. Hertel, and S. Storandt, “Scalable Transfer Patterns,” 2016 Proceedings of the Meeting on Algorithm Engineering and Experiments (ALENEX), pp. 15–29, Jan.
 2016, doi: https://doi.org/10.1137/1.9781611974317.2.

 ‌
+### Running the graph

+Extracting from a compressed bincode is faster.

+Run this to produce a bincode